bravotango/Team-Profile-Generator/README.md

 - Repository contains multiple descriptive commit messages.

-- Repository contains a high-quality readme with description and a link to a walkthrough video.
+- Repository contains a high-quality readme with description and a link to a walk-through video.

 ## Review

 You are required to submit the following for review:

-- A walkthrough video that demonstrates the functionality of the application and passing tests.
+- A walk-through video that demonstrates the functionality of the application and passing tests.

 - A sample HTML file generated using your application.